 But before that, you can use homemade remedies with apple cider vinegar(ACV).
 Mix the same portion of ACV and water.
 Put in the affected area with a cotton pad.

-If you observe your dog in distress or her ears drying out excessively, stop using the product and consult your veterinarian.
+If you observe your dog’s distress or ears drying out excessively, stop using the product and consult your veterinarian.

-The discolored skin, soreness, and loss of blood is caused by a pool of blood stuck between the skin and tissue of a dog’s ear flap.
+A pool of blood causes discolored skin, soreness, and loss of blood stuck between the skin and tissue of a dog’s ear flap.

 Haematomas are generally triggered by self-trauma, such as excessive skin irritation or quivering of the head.
 As a consequence of an incurable illness, such as an ailment or medical problem.